LindySez | Recipes

 Ours is a homogeneous creamy gooey cheesy pot of yum.

-traditional swiss cheese fondue
+The traditional swiss cheese fondue ingredients.

 Being a cheese fondue, you can imagine the cheese is important.
 The cheese is actually the key ingredient with your choice of wine being a close second.
 We'll get to the wine in a minute.